HitBTC Token Self Reported Market Cap Hits $206.25 Million (HIT)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-HitBTC Token’s genesis date was June 15th, 2021.
+HitBTC Token was first traded on June 15th, 2021.
 HitBTC Token’s total supply is 1,522,149,954 tokens.
 The Reddit community for HitBTC Token is https://reddit.com/r/hitbtc.
+The official message board for HitBTC Token is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.
 HitBTC Token’s official Twitter account is @hitbtc and its Facebook page is accessible here.
-HitBTC Token’s official website is hitbtc.com/hit.
-HitBTC Token’s official message board is blog.hitbtc.com/hitbtc-launches-its-native-utility-token-hit.
+The official website for HitBTC Token is hitbtc.com/hit.

 **_The official HitBTC Token ticker is “HIT” and trades under that name on all the exchanges where it has been listed. _**